 where

-- is the mass change of the liquid;
+— change in the mass of the liquid;

-- denotes the mass flow rate of liquid flowing into the tank through the port A, B, C, D, E, F.
+— indicates the mass flow rate of the liquid flowing into the tank through the port A, B, C, D, E, F.

 Conservation of momentum

-The equation of conservation of momentum in the volume of the tank liquid for the port A, B, C, D, E, F is of the form:
+The equation of conservation of momentum in the volume of liquid in a port tank A, B, C, D, E, F has the form:

 where